-Samar Yazbek, founder of Women Now for Development, writes to you on our ninth anniversary.
+Samar Yazbek, founder of Women Now for Development, writes to you on our eighth anniversary.

 Samar Yazbek: In Defense of Dignity and Rebellion